adshao/go-binance/README.md

 You don't need Client in websocket API.
 Just call binance.WsXxxServe(args, handler, errHandler).

 > For delivery API you can use `delivery.WsXxxServe(args, handler, errHandler)`.

-If you wanna use proxy, you can set `HTTPS_PROXY` or `HTTP_PROXY` in environment variable or you can call `SetWsProxyUrl` of target packages in code.
-Then you can call other websocket function.
-For example below:
+If you want to use a proxy, you can set `HTTPS_PROXY` or `HTTP_PROXY` in the environment variable, or you can call `SetWsProxyUrl` in the target packages within your code.
+Then you can call other websocket functions.
+For example:
 ```golang
 binance.SetWsProxyUrl("http://127.0.0.1:7890")
 binance.WsDepthServe("LTCBTC", wsDepthHandler, errHandler)